OmarMesqq/CppBank/README.md

-# CppBank
+# PlusBank
-A banking program that me and my friend wrote to understand concepts of C++.
+A banking program I wrote to understand concepts of C++.
 Feel free to suggest ideas or fix bugs.